The Masque of Beauty: Jewels, costume, and costs

-Costs
+The Master Carpenter William Portington was responsible for putting the masque "in act".
 The embroiderer Christopher Shawe was paid £106-7s for his work on the costumes.
 The total cost of producing the masque was £4000.
 The House of Stuart was running an annual budget deficit of £140,000 in this era; the cost of the masque represented about 3% of the annual deficit, an enormous sum to spend on a single event.

 Publication

 The Masque of Beauty was entered into the Stationers' Register on 21 April 1608 and published later that year by the bookseller Thomas Thorpe, in the same volume as The Masque of Blackness.
 Both masques were reprinted in the first folio collection of Jonson's works in 1616.

+In 1609, an Italian poet, Antimo Galli, published Rime di Antimo Galli which includes stanzas describing the guests and participants in the masque.